anuket-project/anuket-specifications/doc/ref_cert/README.md

 * Enable clear progress tracking and linkage between independent projects (i.e. know what has and hasn't been covered, and track changes over time)
 * Help users better understand mandatory requirements
-* Provide a stable set of point-in-time requirements and tests to achieve conformance.
+* Provide a stable set of point-in-time requirements and tests to achieve conformance
 * Reduce ambiguity in testing, requirements, and conformance